streetlegithub/meta-quest-rpc/README.md

 # Meta Quest RPC

-**This is a public beta, there will be bugs. and lots of updates.**
+**This is a public beta, there will be bugs, and lots of updates.**

 # Dependencies
 ## ADB (and added to PATH variable)